 I can still shoot in manual with it and it has WIFI to easily pass the photos over to my phone.

 EF 24-105mm f/4L IS USM Lens

-This lens was a birthday present from my parents and I love it.
-It’s a professional level glass and takes fantastic pictures.
-It's a great all-around lens if you only want to take one lens with you.
-It has a great range from wide-angle to zoom.
+It’s a great all-around lens if you only want to take one lens with you thanks to its a great range from wide-angle to zoom.